KyleLuther/kyleluther.github.io/_posts/2020-02-18-batchnorm_gradients.md

 $$
 </div>

-Practitioners know that [Batch Norm](https://arxiv.org/pdf/1502.03167.pdf){:target="\_blank"} usually makes it easier to train deep networks and theorists know that the presence of *exploding gradients* usually makes it harder to train deep networks.
+People who train deep networks know that [Batch Norm](https://arxiv.org/pdf/1502.03167.pdf){:target="\_blank"} makes the training process easier.
+Most people who train deep networks also know that the presence of *exploding gradients* makes the training process harder.
 So [recent work](https://openreview.net/pdf?id=SyMDXnCcF7){:target="\_blank"} by Yang et. al might seem quite surprising; they show that our beloved Batch Norm can actually *cause* exploding gradients, at least at initialization time.

 Before you go read the paper, I have to warn you: with the appendix, it is 95 pages of technical mathematics filled with Batch Symmetry Breaking Points, Gegenbauer expansions, and Diagonal-Off-Diagonal Semidirect operators.
 If this interests you, I would recommend giving it a read, as I think they get the details right and say something meaningful about Batch Norm.

-However, if you'd be happy with a physics-style "back-of-the envelope" type calculation, stick around.
+However, if you're happier with a physics-style "back-of-the envelope" type calculation, stick around.
 In this post, we'll provide a hopefully more intuitive derivation for the gradient explosion phenomenon.
 We'll even get the same quantitative result, at least in the large batch regime.
 (Admittedly we are going to use a big envelope).

 **TL;DR** Inserting Batch Norm into a network means that in the forward pass each neuron is divided by its standard deviation, $\sigma$, computed over a minibatch of samples.
 In the backward pass, gradients get divided by the same $\sigma$.
 At initialization time, we can actually compute $\sigma$ in wide networks with sufficiently large batch sizes.
 In ReLU nets, $\sigma\approx \sqrt{(\pi-1)/ \pi} \approx 0.82$.
 Since this occurs at every layer, gradient norms in early layers are roughly $(1/0.82)^L$ times larger than gradient norms in layer $L$.